dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 assumes the following:

-» You’ve added a UserForm.
+» You've added a UserForm.

 » The UserForm contains a ListBox control named ListBox1 .